italia/iam-proxy-italia/docs/satosa-nginx-vhost.md

 ### Insights
 * For more details on satosa-nginx compose service read [satosa-nginx_compose doc](./satosa-nginx_compose.md)
-* For more details on Satosa-saml2spid docker compose profiles read [docker-compose-profiles page](./docker-compose-profiles.md)
+* For more details on iam-proxy-italia docker compose profiles read [docker-compose-profiles page](./docker-compose-profiles.md)
 * For more details on NGINX try_files directive read the [official docs](https://www.slingacademy.com/article/nginx-try_files-directive-explained-with-examples/)